nicokaiser/koa-encrypted-session/README.md

 ## Usage

 This library inherits from `koa-session`, so all of its options can be used.
-An additional mandatory `secret` options is introduced, which must be 256 Bits (32 characters) long.
+An additional mandatory `secret` options is introduced, which must be at least 256 Bits (32 characters) long.

-By default, cookie signing is turned off, as AES256-GCM already takes care of this.

 ## Example